JeandreLotter/hello-world/README.md

 # hello-world
-this is me following the GitHub tutorial for an assignment
+This is me following the GitHub tutorial for an assignment.
+I am tired